huddaluni/Learn_Python/README.md

 import seaborn as sns
 import matplotlib.pyplot as plt

-# 2. This code needs to changed according your own drive and path:
+# 2. This code needs to be changed according your own drive and path:
+You can find the csv in the repository, save it in your google drive and rephrase this code to suit your path file/directory,

 from google.colab import drive drive.mount("/content/drive")

-# Load CSV file into a DataFrame
+#Load CSV file into a DataFrame
 file_path = '/content/drive/MyDrive/Colab Notebooks/007 car-sales.csv'
 cdata = pd.read_csv(file_path)

-# 3. This will show first few rowa of the data:
+# 3. This will show first few rows of the data:
 To Display the first few rows of the DataFrame

 print(cdata.head())

-# 4. To begin my analysis i will strat with basic statistics
+# 4. To begin my analysis i will strat with basics of getting to know my data
 1. Browse data by simply writing the name of data as saved in my case it will be cdata